ai-mbl/example-project/README.md

 ### Commit messages

-Your commit messages serve as a record of your changes and though process behind them.
+Your commit messages serve as a record of your changes and thought process behind them.
 Future you always benefits from good commit messages!
 Read more [here](https://cbea.ms/git-commit/) about how to write good commit messages.

 ### Branching